hackruler/classless/README.md

 # classless

-It finds the CIDR ranges associated with the company through ASN using comapny name.
+It finds ASN and CIDR ranges associated with the company.

 # Installation